Location Analytics Privacy Information

 4. Maximum Service Credit.
 The aggregate maximum amount of Service Credit to be issued by Cisco Meraki to Customer for all Downtime that occurs in a single calendar month will not exceed 15 days.
 Service Credit may not be exchanged for, or converted into, monetary amounts.

 5. Exclusions.
-The Service Level Warranty does not apply to any services that expressly exclude this Service Level Warranty (as stated in the documentation for such services) or any performance issues (i) caused by Force Majeure on the terms set forth in Section 9.3 of the Agreement, (ii) that resulted from Customer’s equipment or third party equipment, or both (not within the primary control of Cisco Meraki), or (iii) that otherwise resulted from Customer’s violation of Sections 3.5 or 4.2 of the Agreement.
+The Service Level Warranty does not apply to any services that expressly exclude this Service Level Warranty (as stated in the documentation for such services) or any performance issues (i) caused by strikes (other than strikes of a party’s own employees), shortages, riots, insurrection, fires, flood, storm, explosions, acts of God, war, governmental action, labor conditions (other than with respect to a party’s own employees), earthquakes, material shortages or any other causes that are beyond the reasonable control of a party so long as the parties use commercially reasonable efforts, including the implementation of business continuity measures, to mitigate the effects of such force majeure., (ii) that resulted from Customer’s equipment or third party equipment, or both (not within the primary control of Meraki), or (iii) that otherwise resulted from Customer’s violation of the restrictions or Customer responsibilities set forth in the Customer Agreement.

 6. Exclusive Remedy.
 This Agreement states Customer’s sole and exclusive remedy for any failure by Cisco Meraki to meet the Service Level Warranty.